dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 ### Hello world daprd task

 In the case of the quickstart the following parameters are required: `appId`, `httpPort`, `metricsPort`, `label` and `type`.
-There are additional parameters that may be configured see below for a table detailing the available parameters.
+There are additional parameters that may be configured.
+See below for a table detailing the available parameters.

 #### NodeJs task